tuya/tuya-homebridge/README.md

 ## What is Homebridge?

 Homebridge is a lightweight NodeJS server you can run on your home network that emulates the iOS HomeKit API.
 It supports plugins that provide a basic bridge from HomeKit to various third-party APIs provided by manufacturers of smart home devices.
-We recommend you check the [official Homebridge docs](https://github.com/homebridge/homebridge/blob/master/README.md) before getting started with Homebridge plugins.
+We recommend you check the [Homebridge](https://github.com/homebridge/homebridge/blob/master/README.md) before getting started with Homebridge plugins.

 ## Users